ARCHIVED-mean-stack/session-8/README.md

 For [MacOS](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/)

 Create a `/data/db/` directory and run `mongod` (in another Terminal tab) if it's not running already.

+If you need help setting the permissions on the db folder [see this post](http://stackoverflow.com/questions/28987347/setting-read-write-permissions-on-mongodb-folder).

 ###Mongoose.js